dougeby/IntuneDocs/intune/delivery-optimization-windows.md

 # Windows 10 (and newer) delivery optimization settings in Microsoft Intune

 This article lists and describes all the delivery optimization settings you can configure for Windows 10 devices.
 These settings are added to a device configuration profile, and then assigned or deployed to your devices using Microsoft Intune.
+For more information, see [Delivery Optimization for Windows 10](https://docs.microsoft.com/en-us/windows/deployment/update/waas-delivery-optimization).

 ## Settings